compscidr/hello-kotlin-android/README.md

 # hello-kotlin-android
+When starting a new project, I always find getting the tools up and running quickly is a pain, so I wanted something for Kotlin which already had everything setup and working.

-Aiming to be a starter repo with all of the following tooling setup:
+This aims to be a starter repo with all of the following tooling setup:

 TODO:
 - [Junit5](https://junit.org/junit5/docs/current/user-guide/)